New Jersey Route 147: Route description

-Route 147 begins at an intersection with US 9 in the Burleigh section of Middle Township, heading to the east along North Wildwood Boulevard, a two-lane undivided road.
-The road continues to the west of US 9 as CR 618 (Indian Trail Road) to Route 47.
+Route 147 begins at an intersection of US 9 in the Whitesboro-Burleigh section of Middle Township, heading to the east along North Wildwood Boulevard, a two-lane undivided road.
+The road continues to the west of US 9 on Indian Trail Road (CR 618) to Route 47.
 The road passes residences and businesses to the north and woodland to the south before coming to a partial cloverleaf interchange with the Garden State Parkway that has access to the northbound direction of the parkway and from the southbound direction of the parkway.